LudvigOlsen/groupdata2/README.md

 ##### ID method: n\_rows\_c

 Attempts to level the number of rows per category, while only removing/adding entire IDs.
 This is done with repetition and by iteratively picking the ID with the number of rows closest to the lacking/excessive number of rows in the category.

+##### ID method: distributed

+Distributes the lacking/excess rows equally between the IDs.
+If the number to distribute can not be equally divided, some IDs will have 1 row more/less than the others.

 ##### ID method: nested